Trustees’ legacy: From Boston to Buttermere

 Mission House, Stockbridge: The Stockbridge-Munsee Community’s exhibit reframes local history through Indigenous voices.
 The conversation focused on respect, trust and the power of place.
 This resonated with work across INTO to bring forward hidden voices.

-Naumkeag, Stockbridge: A 48-acre architectural masterpiece with curated gardens and seasonal events like Winterlights and the Daffodil & Tulip Festival.
+Naumkeag, Stockbridge: A 48-acre architectural masterpiece with curated gardens and seasonal events like Winter Lights and the Daffodil & Tulip Festival.
 It reminded me of properties like Standen or Bodnant in the UK.
-We discussed how programming could better connect to the house’s story and explored ideas for twinning with similar INTO properties.
+It would be great to see how programming could better connect to the house’s story and to explore potential for twinning with similar INTO properties.

 The Old Manse, Concord: This small house holds extraordinary history from revolution to literature.
 We discussed the Reading the Room project with Oxford University and looked at how interpretation can bring hidden stories forward while addressing climate impacts on heritage.